This course is open for applications.

 |Year||Scheduled learning and teaching study||Independent study||Placement study||% check|

-Join our award winning, student-run, Occupational Therapy Society, supported by the Student Union.
+Join our award winning, student-run Occupational Therapy Society, supported by The Student's Union at UWE.
 Go on external trips, attend film shows and hear from guest speakers discussing topical issues.
-Find out more at

 You'll be assessed through a mixture of written assignments, professional practice placement assessment, and oral and poster presentations.
 There will be an online exam and a Structured Oral and Practical Examination (SOPE) too.